dimitri-yatsenko/datajoint-specs/Specs_2_0.md

 ![Schema Design](figures/schema-illustration.png)

-- **Schemas in the database** group related tables with shared dependencies.
+- **Schemas in the database** represent a group of logically related tables.
 - **Schemas in Python** are structured as **separate modules**, keeping the code modular and scalable.
 - **Foreign keys within a schema must also form a DAG**, ensuring **a unidirectional flow of data dependencies**.